Amazon SEO: How to optimize your listing for optimal Amazon ranking

 What is Amazon SEO?

 Usually, SEO refers to optimization for Google.
-However, a website can also be prepared for other search engines, such as for the Amazon search.
+However, a website can also be prepared for other search engines, such as the Amazon search.
 SEO is primarily conducted by sellers who want to increase the visibility of their listing for users of the Amazon search.
-Here, SEO specifically refers to organic ranking, i.e., to the unpaid search results.
+Here, SEO specifically refers to organic ranking, i.e., unpaid search results.

 This makes it clear how important Amazon SEO and a placement as high as possible are for the click-through rate and the likelihood of purchase on a listing.